Latin American airlines slash flights, salaries in response to coronavirus

 The developments left Latin America's airlines facing an uncertain future and stranded many passengers who were unable to book flights to get home.
 The coronavirus pandemic has sickened more than 240,000 people globally and killed more than 9,800.

-The region's exception was Brazil, which has shut down land borders but not air travel.
+The region's exception is Brazil, which has shut down land borders but not air travel.
+Late on Thursday, Brazil announced restrictions that remain more lenient than its neighbors, barring citizens from certain countries and regions, including the European Union, Japan and China, but not the United States.

 Thursday's developments added to many cuts already announced.

 LATAM is planning to cut 70% of its flights, and Copa at least 80%, as Latin American countries have shut their borders to air travel.